Moran models and Wright--Fisher diffusions with selection and mutation in a one-sided random environment: Introduction

-where $S(t)\coloneqq \sigma t+J(t)$, $t\geq 0$, and $J$ is a pure-jump subordinator, independent of $B$, which represents the cumulative effect of the environment.
+where $S(t)\coloneqq \sigma t+J(t)$, and $J$ is a pure-jump subordinator with L\'evy measure $\mu$, independent of $B$, which represents the cumulative effect of the environment.
 We refer to $X$ as the \emph{Wright--Fisher diffusion in random environment}.
-For environments given by compound Poisson processes, we show that the convergence also holds in the quenched setting.
-In the case $\theta=0$ (i.e. no mutations), Eq. \eqref{WFSDE} is a particular case of \cite[Eq.
-(3.3)]{BCM19}, which arises as the (annealed) limit of large populations of a family of discrete-time Wright--Fisher models \cite[Thm.
+We prove the convergence in an annealed setting, i.e. when the environment is random.
+For environments given by compound Poisson processes, we show that the convergence also holds in a quenched sense, i.e. when a realization of the environment is fixed.
+For $\theta=0$, Eq. \eqref{WFSDE} is a particular case of \cite[Eq.
+3.3]{BCM19}, which arises as the {large population limit of} a family of discrete-time Wright--Fisher models \cite[Thm.
 3.2]{BCM19}.

-Our next goal is to generalize the construction of the ASG and its relatives to this setting and to use them in order to characterize the long-term behavior of $X$ and its ancestral type distribution.
-In order to achieve these tasks we first describe the ancestral structures associated to the Moran model.
-Next, we assume that selection, mutation and the environment are weak with respect to the population size, and we let the latter converge to infinity.
-A simple asymptotic analysis of the rates at which events occur in the ancestral structures gives rise to the desired generalizations of the ASG, the killed ASG and the pruned loodown ASG.
-In the annealed case, we establish a moment duality between $1-X$ and the line-counting process of the killed ASG.
-This duality follows from a stronger relation, a \emph{reinforced moment duality}, involving the two processes and the total increment of the environment.
-As a corollary, we obtain a characterization of the asymptotic-type frequencies.
-Similarly, we express the ancestral type-distribution in terms of the line-counting process of the pruned lookdown ASG.
+Next, we generalize the construction of the ASG, the killed ASG and the {pruned lookdown} ASG to incorporate the effect of the environment.
+In the annealed case, we establish a relation between $X$, the line-counting process of the killed {ASG, and} the total increment of the environment; we refer to this relation as a \emph{reinforced moment duality}.
+The latter is a central tool to characterize the asymptotic type frequencies.
+We also express the ancestral type distribution in terms of the line-counting process of the pruned lookdown ASG.
 Analogous results are obtained in the more involved quenched setting.

+As an application of our results, we compare the long-term behavior of two Wright--Fisher diffusions without mutations; the first one having parameter $\sigma=0$ and an environment with L\'evy measure $\mu$; the second one having parameter $\sigma=\int_{(0,1)} y\mu(\dd y)$ and no environment.
+We prove that the probability of fixation of the fit type is smaller under first model than under the second one, provided that the initial frequency of fit individuals is sufficiently large.

+The analysis of a more realistic scenario where environmental changes are not always favorable to the same type can not be done via the methods presented in this paper.
+The main reason is that in such a setting the frequency process does not admit a moment dual.
+To circumvent this problem one has to take into account the whole combinatorics of the ASG, which is a cumbersome object.
+This is the object of a forthcoming study.